yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 ```

 Normally, the code should exit when the coroutine gets cancelled.
 But the `CancellationException`
 gets caught in `runCatching`, so code in the coroutine continues to run.

 [An issue](https://github.com/Kotlin/kotlinx.coroutines/issues/1814) asks to rethrow `CancellationException`
 in `runCatching`.
-But the Kotlin team seems reluctant to support this.
+However, the Kotlin team seems reluctant to support this.
 Catching exceptions all over the place in
 application code is a bad idea anyway.
 In the previous example, the `IllegalStateException` also gets lost.
 Ideally,
 exception handling should be done centrally once in the application and report such runtime exception to help identify
 and fix bugs.